 Through paintings I translate the landscape and deep space into scenes that explore new territory.
 Discoveries in the subject matter, creative process and how they are presented are created on canvas, paper or wood.
 I have always been fascinated by science, art and technology; my first career was as a chemist and then on to biotechnology.
 I believe it's important to continually cultivate my sense of wonder and to educate myself on the world we live in, including the spaces currently beyond our reach.
 Each painting is an experiment, either in the materials, subject, application process or the presentation.
 I like to call my approach expressive experimentation.

 Working from a combination of plein air, memory and multiple reference photos, I create an image that captures the attributes that initially caught my attention.
 Using a brush, palette knife, sponge, rag, fingers, sticks and other tools, I apply acrylic mediums, paint, glass, semi-precious metals and stones, papers and other archival materials to hardboard panel (Masonite), paper or stretched canvas.
 Paintings are created in a variety of sizes and I mostly use acrylic paints when mixing/combining media.
-However, for many representational works I use oil paints.
+However, for most representational works I use oil paints.

 Before calling a painting ready for show or sale, it first needs to be technically sound and most importantly, it needs to engage you, the viewer.
 Questions I need to answer are; is it something I want to keep looking at and exploring, is it a place I'd like to experience and does it make a strong positive connection?